Testeh69/Sephard/readme.md

 ## 🧪 Usage

-Once running, SEPHARD listens for incoming requests and forwards them to the Ollama server.
+Once running, SEPHERD listens for incoming requests and forwards them to the Ollama server.
 Ensure that the Ollama server is running and accessible at the specified endpoint (default: http://localhost:11434/api/generate).

 You can test the proxy by sending a JSON-formatted prompt using tools like curl or Postman: